 All of the items in the Collection can be found using LibrarySearch.
 The Collection can also be accessed during core Craiglockhart Library business hours.
 See our Exhibition and Visiting page for details.

-Enquiries should be directed to the Curator, Catherine Walker, in the first instance.
+All enquiries should be directed to the Curator, Catherine Walker.

-To find out more about the war poets, the Carmichael family, the history of Craiglockhart and the psychiatric therapies carried out here, further background information can be found by clicking on our Education page.
+For more information about the war poets, the Carmichael family, the history of Craiglockhart and the psychiatric therapies carried out here, see our History pages.